-This mode of operation refers to the use of a source, in this case a power supply of series PS 9000 1U, and a sink, in this case an electronic load of a compatible series (see "1.9.5.
+This way of operating refers to the use of a source, in this case a power supply of series PS 9000 2U, and a sink, in this case an electronic load of a compatible series (see "1.9.9.
 Share Bus-Connection").
-The source and the sink work alternatively in order to test a device such as a battery, by deliberately charging and discharging it as part of a functional or final test.
+The source and the sink function alternately in order to test a device, such as a battery, by deliberately charging and discharging it as part of a functional or final test.

-The user can decide whether the system is operated manually or if only the power supply as the dominant unit or both devices shall be controlled by a PC.
-We recommend to focus on the power supply, which is intended to also control the load via the Share Bus connection.
-Two quadrants operation is only suitable for constant voltage mode (CV).
+The user can decide whether the system is operated manually or the power supply only as the dominant unit or both devices should be controlled by PC.
+We recommend to focus on the power supply, which is intended to control the load via the Share Bus connection.
+The two quadrants operation is only suitable for constant voltage operation (CV).